THE SECRET OF LIVING WELL AND LONGER IS :

 - Drive carefully, wear your seat belt, and obey speed limits.

 - Use caution when crossing the street as a pedestrian.
 Look both ways to see if there are any cars around.

-- Wear helmet if you are driving bike or Scooter.
+- Wear a helmet if you are driving a bike or Scooter.

 - Wear appropriate protective and safety gear when playing sports, particularly risky sports like football, horseback riding, rock climbing, bungee jumping, skydiving, skiing, and snowboarding.